SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/intelligence.md

 When an observable is accompanied by a **blue tag**, it means that the observable is currently valid.

-On the other hand, if an observable is marked with an o**range tag**, it means that the validity date has passed, rendering the observable invalid.
+On the other hand, if an observable is marked with an **orange tag**, it means that the validity date has passed, rendering the observable invalid.